-With their achievements and skills, our employees are helping our businesses occupy leading positions in their markets.
-We want to attract, retain, and develop talent at Fresenius.
-That is why we offer them a variety of attractive development opportunities.
-Furthermore, we promote international and interdisciplinary cooperation, as well as diversity in the business areas and regions.
-In the Group Management Board, the member of the Management Board responsible for Legal and Compliance and Labor Relations is responsible for all central employee matters.
+Their achievements, skills, and dedication help our business segments to hold leading positions in their respective markets.
+We want to continue attracting, retaining, and developing talent at Fresenius.
+That is why we offer employees a wide range of development opportunities.
+Furthermore, we promote international and interdisciplinary cooperation as well as diversity in our business segments and regions.
+The importance we attach to employee matters is also reflected in our corporate structure: the member of the Group Management Board responsible for Legal, Compliance, and Labor Relations has central responsibility for all employee concerns.

-Reporting on employee matters includes the key topics: personnel structure and diversity, employee engagement, profit-sharing schemes, how Fresenius attracts, retains, and develops talents, as well as occupational health and safety.
-The business models of our segments are adjusted to the individual needs of the health care markets we operate in.
-Therefore, we report on Group personnel concepts as well as on specific measures within our business segments.
+Reporting on personnel matters covers the following key topics: personnel structure and diversity, employee participation, profit sharing, attracting, retaining, and developing talent, as well as occupational health and safety.
+The business models of our four segments set different standards for the management of material topics at an operational level.
+In the following section, we therefore report on Group-wide as well as segment-specific personnel concepts and measures.

 Personnel structure and diversity

-The proportion of female employees in the Fresenius Group was again 68% as of December 31, 2018 (December 31, 2017: 68%).
-The number of women who participate in the Group-wide Long Term Incentive Plan (LTIP 2018) is a good indication for the women’s share in management positions worldwide.
-The female quota among these approximately 1,400 top executives amounted to 30.3% as of December 31, 2018.
+The proportion of female employees in the Fresenius Group was 68% as at December 31, 2019 (December 31, 2018: 68%).
+The proportion of females in services or care is higher than in the area of production.
+This is reflected in the proportion of female employees in our business segments on page 124.
+The number of female participants in the Group-wide Long Term Incentive Plan (LTIP 2018) is a good indication for the share of women in management positions worldwide.
+According to this, the ratio of women among the 1,500 top executives was 31.6% as at December 31, 2019.

-The length of service1 within the Group may vary due to acquisitions in the business segments.
-In 2018 it was 7.4 years (2017: 8.2 years).
+The length of service1 within the Group can vary due to acquisitions in the business segments.
+In 2019, it was 8.1 years on average (2018: 8.2 years).

 Fresenius respects and promotes a culture of diversity.
-We are convinced that the combination of different perspectives, opinions, cultural impressions, experiences, and values will enable us to exploit the potential that will make us successful as a global company.
-The knowledge and social skills of our employees of different ethnic, social, and religious backgrounds support us in developing a high sensitivity for local needs of our customers and patients.
-The Fresenius Code of Conduct is the foundation of this company culture characterized by collaboration and mutual respect.
-It is binding for all Fresenius employees.
+We are convinced that the combination of different perspectives, opinions, cultural backgrounds, and experiences enables us to tap the potential that makes us successful as a global company.
+The knowledge and social skills of our employees and their different ethnic, social, and religious backgrounds help us to develop a particular sensitivity for the local needs of our customers and patients.
+The foundation for this company culture characterized by collaboration and mutual respect is the Fresenius Code of Conduct, which is binding for all Fresenius employees.